The first 100 sight words make up about 50% of the text we read. Crazy, isn’t it?!

 Stage Two works on the next 20 words and so on.

-And to make it easy for you to keep track of the words kids are working on, I pulled together a batch of printable checklists.
+To make it easy for you to keep track of the words students are working on (Dolch, Fry OR combo), I pulled together a batch of printable checklists.

 Ready to snag your sight words lists?!
-Click the blue download button below and then hop over to join The Plato Pack so you can get DOZENS of sight word centers in one spot!
+Click the blue download button below and then hop over and join The Reading Roadmap so you can learn the most effective system for assessing, lesson planning and getting kids HUGE reading results.